mse150s20/p2-kinetics/README.md

 Once in the "p2-kinetics" directory type "$ python plot-infections.py" + the path to the file to the .csv file containing the data to be evaluated.

 # Example of how to use this code
-Enter the following lines in your terminal
+Enter the following lines in your terminal:

 `$ cd p2-kinetics/`